Nafamostat

-Nafamostat mesylate (INN), a synthetic serine protease inhibitor, it is a short-acting anticoagulant, and is also used for the treatment of pancreatitis.
+Nafamostat mesylate (INN), a synthetic serine protease inhibitor, is a short-acting anticoagulant, and it is also used for the treatment of pancreatitis.
 It also has some potential antiviral and anti-cancer properties.
 Nafamostat is a fast-acting proteolytic inhibitor and used during hemodialysis to prevent the proteolysis of fibrinogen into fibrin.
-The mechanism of action of Nafamostat is as a slow tight-binding substrate, trapping the target protein in the acyl-enzyme intermediate form, resulting in apparent observed inhibition.
+The mechanism of action of nafamostat is as a slow tight-binding substrate, trapping the target protein in the acyl-enzyme intermediate form, resulting in apparent observed inhibition.